HALFpipe/ImputationProtocol/README.md

 re-run the `enigma-qc` script, and then retry running the `imputationserver` command.

+### Genome reference

+> Error: No chunks passed the QC step.
+Imputation cannot be started!

+This error happens when your input data uses a different genome reference from what the imputation server expects (`hg19`).
+You can do this with [`LiftOver`](https://genome.sph.umich.edu/wiki/LiftOver).

 ### Velocity

 > Job execution failed: Velocity could not be initialized!